maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlBuilder.md

 Keeping track of the last clause
 --------------------------------
-SqlBuilder keeps track of the last clause to determine when to use separators like commas (', '), logical operators (' AND '), etc, when building the clause body.
+SqlBuilder keeps track of the last clause to determine when to use separators like commas (', '), logical operators (' AND '), etc, when building the clause's body.
 This allows you to call the same method more than once:

 ```csharp
 // SQL.SELECT is just a shortcut to new SqlBuilder().SELECT